Cold Brew Coffee

 The key to any good coffee is to begin with good beans.
 Probably obvious, but I can’t stress this enough.
 Buy your coffee beans fresh (and roasted locally if possible) and buy them whole.
 Then just before you’re ready to start your cold brew, grind them up to a coarse ground.
 You don’t want to use finely ground beans for cold brew coffee.

-Then pour your coarsely ground coffee into a large bowl or a French press.
+Then pour your coarsely ground coffee into a large bowl or measuring cup or a French press.
 Add in your cold water, and stir to combine.
 Then cover and refrigerate for at least 12 hours.
 (I like to make mine in the evening and then have it ready to go in the morning.)

 Once it has sat for 12 hours and “brewed” in the refrigerator, all you need to do is strain it!